 The original locks were called flash locks.
 In essence, a gate consisted of a set of boards called paddles which were supported against the current by timber uprights called rymers.
 Boats going downstream would wait until the paddles were removed, causing a flash of water which would carry the vessels through.
 This was a tricky operation, requiring considerable skill.
 Upstream boats would be winched or towed through the lock when the paddles were removed.

 Flash locks were eventually replaced by the pound locks with which we are familiar.
-It is a man-made chamber with heavy gates at either end.
+They are man-made chambers with heavy gates at either end.
 There are sluices within these huge gates which can be opened or closed to control the flow of water into and out of the chamber.
 The first three pound locks arrived in the 1630s at Iffley, Sandford and Abingdon in the Upper Thames.
 However, it was to be 1857 before the first pound lock appeared in the Lower Thames at Teddington.

 More Bridges on the Lower Thames